Welcome to the Fullerton Museum Center!

 Fullerton Museum Center Association is a proud recipient of the prestigious Amigos De Los Ninos grant and Wilson W. Phelps grant.
 With this funding the Fullerton Museum Center will enhance educational opportunities for all students of the Fullerton School District through creative thinking and hands-on learning.

 Golden Legacy: 75 Years of Golden Books

-The Fullerton Museum Center and this exhibit is closed to the public until April 30th
+The Fullerton Museum Center and this exhibit is currently closed to the public

 Launched in 1942, Little Golden Books made high quality illustrated books available at affordable prices for the first time to millions of young children and their parents.
 Golden Legacy is the most extensive public showing of original illustrations from America’s most loved and consequential picture-book series.
 Sixty-five masterpieces of original illustration art chosen from the vast Random House archive are featured in this exhibition, including art from such classics as The Poky Little Puppy, Tootle, Home for a Bunny, The Kitten Who Thought He Was a Mouse, The Color Kittens, I Can Fly, and more.

 Building Guitars, Making History: Leo Fender Stories

 The Leo Fender Gallery is currently closed to the public